The immune system is the body’s defense against harmful agents. It provides immunity.

 - Cellular-based

-The organs of the immune system are distributed in different places of the body.
+The organs of the immune system are distributed in different places in the body.
 These are differentiated as

 Primary lymphoid organs: Thymus, Bone marrow